tadayoni1/terraform_class_1/README.md

-# terraform_class_1
+# Terraform Part 1
-Started code for learning terraform
+Starter code for learning terraform

+I created this started code for those who want to learn Terraform.